Need an Easy Extra $300+ a Month For Free?

 Although this may seem like an obvious step, it is one thing that many people struggle with following through and most avoid.
 Creating the financial habit of planning your spending and sticking to your budget will allow you to save more money.
 You can make a good salary and still end up in debt or with little to show for it.

 Learning about budgeting for beginners is the key to building your wealth and taking control of your finances.
 If you do not know how to budget, find budgeting software and take classes about budgeting.
 Alternatively, offers a variety of free tools that you can use to help you get control of your budget.
 I recommend using Personal Capital’s net worth tracker to help you track your net worth and track your budgeting skills, plus it’s free.
-Alternatively, your church or bank may also offer budgeting classes.
+Alternatively, your church or bank may also offer budgeting classes or you can use coupon sites like SavingLoop.

 5. Avoid Debt